BlueBrain/NeuroMorphoVis/README.md

 #### BBP Circuits Morphologies

-There are other optional dependecies that are specific to users from the [Blue Brain Project](https://github.com/BlueBrain).
+There are other optional dependencies that are specific to users from the [Blue Brain Project](https://github.com/BlueBrain).
 To load circuit morphologies specified by GIDs or cell targets, the following dependencies must be installed:

 + [Blue Brain Brion](https://github.com/BlueBrain/Brion)